neverinfamous/d1-manager/README.md

 - Check that `.env` does NOT have `VITE_WORKER_API=http://localhost:8787`
 - Rebuild frontend: `npm run build && npx wrangler deploy`

+**Migration Wizard Notes:**
+- DEFAULT values (e.g., `datetime('now')`) are not preserved during migration
+- Column structure, types, constraints, and all data are migrated correctly
+- This is intentional to avoid SQL syntax issues with complex default expressions

 For more help, see [Cloudflare Workers Troubleshooting](https://developers.cloudflare.com/workers/troubleshooting/).

 ---